jrhea/HeadspringLCE/README.md

 Shortcomings:
 ==

-There are plenty given the limited time my schedule (wife and kids) allowed me to work on it this weeked.  ;) That being said, I think you will see a little bit of what I can do.
-Specifically, I really wanted to showoff the Pub-Sub pattern with WCF and show how to use callbacks to create live updating web apps.
+There are plenty, but my goal was to provide a proof of technology or skillset...not necessarily a shrink wrapped application.
+That being said, I think you will see a little bit of what I can do.

 Project Documentation: